open-telemetry/opentelemetry-ebpf-profiler/design-docs/159-collector-api/README.md

 ## Alternatives

-We could also move have the receiver in a sub-package:
+Having the receiver in a sub-package:

 ```golang
 package main